 Verse 42: Al varà di durâ par simpri: it shall be everlasting; literally, it shall have to last (endure) forever.
 Fat te jentrade: made at the entrance.
 Presince dal Signôr: before the Lord.
 Al è li che jo mi cjatarai cun te par fevelâti: it is there that I shall be found with you to speak with you; that is, it is there that I shall meet with you to speak with you.

-Vocabulary: cjatâsi (to be found), il lûc (place, site), consacrâ (to consecrate), la glorie (glory), la tende de cunvigne (congregation tent, meeting tent), un altâr (altar), fâ di predi (to act as priest), restâ (to remain), framieç di (amongst), savê (to know), fâ saltâ fûr (to bring forth; literally, to make come out), la tiere (land), l’Egjit (Egypt), stâ (to dwell, to abide).
+Vocabulary: cjatâsi (to be found), il lûc (place, site), consacrâ (to consecrate), la glorie (glory), la tende de cunvigne (tent of the convocation), un altâr (altar), fâ di predi (to act as priest), restâ (to remain), framieç di (amongst), savê (to know), fâ saltâ fûr (to bring forth; literally, to make come out), la tiere (land), l’Egjit (Egypt), stâ (to dwell, to abide).

 Verse 43: Pe mê glorie: by my glory.